 Tony Mariotti (from the Detroit Lakes region of western Minnesota) brought up a great point on a recent JMO Podcast when he described how he finds these locations in the fall out of a boat.
 Tony explained that many of the best cabbage locations on a lake are some of the best musky fishing spots.
 If you are serious about finding these locations, nothing is easier or faster than using a boat in the fall.

-Typically, the tallest and best weeds are green but not always.
-Cabbage and pondweed break down fairly quickly and turns yellow or brown.
+Typically, the tallest and best weeds are green, but not always.
+Cabbage and pondweed break down fairly quickly and turn yellow or brown.
 From using an underwater camera, we have noticed many times when we found a lot of fish around yellow or brown weeds.
 As long as they are still standing tall and there is ample oxygen, which is pretty typical at early ice, crappies will sometimes be in weeds that are dying.
 I would simply argue that lush green weeds simply have the capability to hold fish much longer into the winter.
-Point being at early ice, green weeds are nice but not always necessary to develop a good pattern.
+The point being at early ice, green weeds are nice but not always necessary to develop a good crappie pattern.

-Crappies love cover and tall, dense weeds offer that cover.
+Crappies love cover and tall, dense weeds offer it best.
 During the day especially with sun and high skies, crappies often lower down into the weeds.
 Low light and clouds might create windows where these fish cruise the open lanes and outside or inside edge next to the weeds.
-Light and time of day has a big bearing on strategy.
+Light and time of day have a big bearing on strategy.
 Low light might mean you can sit in one hole and run traffic.
 High sun might mean you need to run and gun and really drill out a spot and drop the presentation in front of fish that aren’t moving.

 To explain this, imagine you have a series of orange and yellow marks that rise ten feet off the bottom that indicate the weeds.
 Imagine that there are three gaps that are a foot to two feet within the marks indicating openings within the weeds.
 You can see your lure or fish in the open gaps.
 What the analog or broadband signal enables you to do is see fish where there are lines indicating weeds because the signal will flutter and often change color to a stronger signal.
 You can actually look into the weeds much better because the Vexilar is better at picking up movement.